WHO CAN APPLY:

 CIS is looking for a case report including those which can be presented as a mystery for discussion purposes, but should have a final diagnosis.
 Cases with management dilemmas which could be discussed are acceptable as are completed research projects germane to the field of primary immune deficiency.
 Individuals interested in applying will be required to upload the following documents:

-- How will attending the CIS Summer School advance your career?
+- Personal Statement: no more than 500 words - please answer the following question: How will attending the CIS Summer School advance your career in Immunology?

 Please contact the CIS Office at 414.224.8095 or email Sarah Tulley, email@example.com with any questions you may have.